Atik203/AI-Practice/README.md

 - `h(n)`: heuristic estimate from n to goal.
 - `f(n) = g(n) + h(n)`: estimated total cost via n.
 - `open` (priority queue): frontier of discovered states.
-- `closed`: set of nodes already expanded.
+- `visited`: set of nodes already expanded.
 - `best_g`: map of best-known g per node.

 This guide matches the notebook behavior and covers the “why” behind each choice, plus what changes would do if you implemented them differently.